Growing up as the youngest of 7, in a large house in The Netherlands

 When returning to the Netherlands to study history and international development I had my sights set on working for the United Nations as I felt that it would allow me to contribute to the betterment of the world while also continue to get to know new people and places.

 Before moving with my husband to New York City to work for the World Health Organization I lived in Romania where I started an Import/Export company and Israel where I served at the Baha’i International Centre in an office dedicated to supporting social and economic development projects around the world.

 When our daughter was born in 1999 we moved, also with the United Nations, to Africa where we lived for 8 years, in 3 different countries.
 In Eritrea I was part of a group of parents that started an English speaking pre-school as there was none available at the time.
 It was also during this time that I took part in training to work with children and junior youth in particular in developing their moral and intellectual capabilities.
-In Sudan I worked with the United Nations in the areas of planning, monitoring and evaluating programmes and projects.
+In Sudan I worked with the United Nations in the areas of planning, monitoring and evaluating programs and projects.